code-rhapsodie/ezdataflow-bundle/README.md

 ## Access to the eZ Dataflow UI

-You can access to the eZ Dataflow administation UI from your admin back-office.
+You can access to the eZ Dataflow administation UI from your eZ Platform admin back-office.

 ![Admin menu](src/Resources/doc/ez_dataflow_admin_menu.jpg)